God is desire

 In this context, it seems to me that the human being is pretentious to want to sprinkle love everywhere.
 We absolutely want to give things to the world out of love.
 Do we know the world?
 Do we know what it needs?
 It might be wiser to be like the tree, to surrender to desire, to obey the universal attractions and repulsions.
 These forces have been designed by an intelligence that we cannot even imagine, they were set up by an intelligence that knows to which direction the direction is supposed to go, this intelligence knows which role we have to play and it fits us accordingly.
 If we surrender to the desires, we produce profusely the flowers that the world expects from us and the fruits that the world needs.

 Of course, there is a trap.
-We live in societies which stuff our heads with nonsenses from the day we were born, our questions don't necessarily meet the appropriate answers, misinterpreted experiences give us a distorted vision of ourselves, of the world, of life.
+We live in societies which stuff our heads with nonsenses from the day we were born.
+Oour questions don't necessarily meet the appropriate answers.
+Misinterpreted experiences give us a distorted vision of ourselves, of the world, of life.
+Violence and injustice prompts the heart to overflow with bitterness.
 Consequently, our desires often have an artificial, human, accidental, dubious origin.
 Satisfying this kind of desire rather leads to selfishness, to regression, to destruction.
 How to know the difference between natural and artificial desires?

 Natural desires are part of framework that is greater than us, it seems to me that following them provides a feeling of powerful and quiet certainty.
 The intellect doesn't make any comment, it can only remain speechless out of admiration for the ingenuity and beauty of the mechanisms at work.
 The heart is lifted by intense emotions that unfold within a huge collective movement, it can only jump for joy.
 The body feels that it occupies its rightful place as a gear in a disproportionate machine.
 Doing the right thing at the right time gives a sense of power, humility, usefulness, fairness, peace, community.
 On the contrary, satisfying artificial desires causes restlessness.
 The mental squirms in every way to justify our impulses or to runaway in order not become aware of our motivations and actions.
 It invents countless pretexts to turn our shabby actions into glorious deeds.

 There is another trap.
-Surrendering to the natural desires doesn't mean becoming empty to be invaded by something divine.
-It seems to me that such a withdrawal of the ego is likely to bring about possession by external entities.
-Nature abhors a vacuum.
+Surrendering to natural desires doesn't mean becoming empty to be invaded by something divine.
+Nature hates vacuum.
 If the ego disappears, what comes to fill the empty space?
 If the ego is such a harmful element, why are all beings fitted with one?
-The ego is a tool.
+Ego is a tool.
 When it is healthy, it can be used, among others, to feel both artificial and natural desires.
 Just like an antenna, the ego catches the attractions and repulsions currents.
 It must feel them fully to fully satisfy them.
 So I think that we must be completely filled by our own ego to connect to what is beyond us, to receive the flows of universal desires and express them physically, emotionally, mentally.

 Many are those who show the way.
 The blade of grass that breaks the concrete shell.
 The artist who composes melodies, choreographies and paintings from their heart, overwhelmed with unknown emotions.
 The author who publishes revolutionary pamphlets under the dictatorship.
 Lovers who come together despite the social tyranny.
 The rainbow shining in the gray sky...
 Universal attractions and repulsions dominate all reigns, mineral, plant, animal, human.
 Desire is infinitely greater than us, greater than all.